Ryan1729/pygame-multiprocess-examples/README.md

 # pygame-multiprocess-examples

-Example(s) of using pygame in a separate process.
+Examples of using pygame in a separate process.

 ## Installing Dependencies